Originally published: Apr 30, 2014

 Team leaders may try to encourage collaboration but base their approach on one of these misconceptions.
 For example, they might deploy a new file-sharing system or drop in a new brainstorming technique without first laying the groundwork for a collaborative culture.
 When you encounter these attempts, and they fail, don’t let the organization throw the baby out with the bathwater.
 Use the failed attempt as a way to introduce these values, at least in part, and encourage the team to review the tool or activity or what have you.
 Use the review to surface what worked and what didn’t work about the tool, and what about the current culture prevented the team from adopting it effectively.

 Want more of Dan’s thinking about design teams and collaboration?
-Join us on May 15 when he presents our next virtual seminar, Make Collaboration Happen, Even with Stubborn People.
+Check out his virtual seminar, Make Collaboration Happen, Even with Stubborn People.

 Dan Brown's team at EightShapes has 8 years of experience as a distributed design team working with clients around the world such as Yahoo!, Cisco, the Discovery Channel, eBay, Marriott, and National Geographic.
 Follow him on twitter: @brownorama